casserole27/FMinteractiveratingcomponent/README.md

 CSS - button colors and styles change here with pseudo-classes/elements instead of JS.

 JAVASCRIPT - I learned how to iterate over the inputs in order select the value of a checked radio box.
 I went from 60 lines of code to 17.
+I did a .forEach() in one trial, but I ended up going with a for loop / if statement instead.

 I put my incorrect HTML and clunky JS in "spaghetti" files for later learning reference.